Sherborne Travel Writing Festival

 10 - 12 April 2026

 While our horizons may have drawn in, travel writers have continued to reach out, rediscovering and reinterpreting the world for a new age.
-The Sherborne Travel Writing Festival is the first travel literature festival to be held in the UK in recent years.
+The Sherborne Travel Writing Festival, now in its fourth year, was the first travel literature festival to be held in the UK for many years and has developed its own unique character.

 At its heart is the idea – and the timely theme – of empathy.